Agave parryi var. truncataItem #2522 USDA Hardiness Zone: 6 - 9

 Dense, symmetrical rosettes of wide blue-gray leaves are abundant, developing large clumps.
 Bloom spikes emerge from older rosettes, which die after flowering - the plant is perpetuated by "pups" or offshoots.
 A bright accent in the waterwise landscape or a nice groundcover when mass planted.

 - CareCare InformationThrives in lean, well-drained soil in full sun, away from reflected heat.
 Water regularly during first growing season to establish an extensive root system.
 Tolerates drought once established; best with some supplemental water during the hot season.
-Mother plant will die after flowering as new rosettes form to perpetuate the plant.Light Needs:Full sunWatering Needs:Once established, needs only occasional watering.
+Mother plant will die after flowering as new rosettes form to perpetuate the plant.Light Needs:Full sunWatering Needs:Once established, needs occasional water, more in extreme heat.